-This is another common and easy to play ukulele chord.
+The F Major is easy to play and master.
 Nevertheless, you need to practice consistently and appropriately to play the F major chord well.
 F major has been used in many songs as well so learning to play it puts you at an advantage of playing more ukulele songs well.

 It might seem intimidating at first to play especially as a beginner.
 However, you can learn to play the F major properly with optimal practice and hard work.

 For fingering, you can bring your index finger on board and stroke the first fret of the second string.
 You’ll then use your ring finger on the second fret of the top string of your ukulele to execute this chord properly.